pavel-paulau/cbagent/README.md

 Integrating cbagent
 -------------------

-CLI wrappers is a great example for **cbagent** integration.
+CLI wrappers is a great example of **cbagent** integration.
 Any Python application can easily utilize this pattern.
 For instance, perfrunner project (performance test framework) has a [helper](https://github.com/pavel-paulau/perfrunner/blob/master/perfrunner/helpers/cbmonitor.py)